sdrelton/matrix-est-maxelts/README.md

 [nrmests, nrmrows, nrmcols, iters] = normestm_multi(A, p, opts);
 ```
 ##### Normest inputs and outputs
-The inputs to normestm are:
+The inputs to `normestm` are:
-* A:     Matrix with real/complex entries or a function handle (see the advanced examples below).
+* `A`:     Matrix with real/complex entries or a function handle (see the advanced examples below).
 Can be rectangular.
-* opts:  Structure where opts.t (opts.alpha for normestm_multi) is an integer
+* `opts`:  Structure where opts.t (opts.alpha for normestm_multi) is an integer
        controlling the accuracy and opts.abs is a logical variable that
        determines whether to seek largest elements of max(max(abs(A))) or max(max(A)).
 When opts is
        an integer, instead of a structure, opts.abs is set to true.

-In addition normestm_multi has one extra input:
+In addition `normestm_multi` has one extra input:
-* p - An integer denoting how many of the largest elements are required.
+* `p` - An integer denoting how many of the largest elements are required.

 The outputs of `normestm` and `normestm_multi` are:
 * `nrmest:`     The estimate(s) of the largest p elements.